MAP: Growing number of states consider free-speech bills

 Accordingly, a legislative push out of California, a heavily Democratic state, is looking to penalize demonstrators who prevent controversial figures from expressing their views on campus after Berkeley experienced some of the most violent and destructive protests in recent memory.

 According to The Los Angeles Times, Republican legislators in the state have responded to the incident by backing a measure that would restrict the university's ability to regulate student speech on campus.

 The recent spike in free-speech legislation comes after the Goldwater Institute and Stanley Kurtz produced model legislation to help state lawmakers craft their own bills around the country.

 “We’ve had campus demonstrations since the 1960's that were not properly respectful of freedom of speech, so you could say that there’s nothing new here, but I do think that there is good evidence for believing that respect for free-speech has declined in the last few years even beyond what it has been,” Kurtz told Campus Reform when introducing the model legislation in February.
 “We know this from various surveys and of course the rise of things like ‘microaggressions,’ ‘safe-spaces,’ and ‘trigger-warnings.’
 They all indicate to me a generation that has been educated by left-leaning professors who weren’t fans of free speech themselves.”

 Follow the author of this article on Twitter: @nikvofficial

-Editor's note: This article has been amended since its initial publication to include legislation in Michigan and New Hampshire.
+Editor's note: This article has been amended since its initial publication to reflect the status of several bills.